informatics-lab/intake-iris/docs/source/quickstart.rst

 To use this plugin for `intake`_, install with the following command::

-   conda install -c informaticslab intake-iris
+   conda install -c informaticslab -c intake intake_iris

 .. _intake: https://github.com/ContinuumIO/intake